-The following section describes details a typical tuning procedure
+The following section describes a typical tuning procedure

-- 1) Mount the stage to the worksurface. - 2) Weigh and note the load, then attach the load to the stage. - 3) Connect the stage to the controller. - 4) Switch on the controller and leave to warm up in open loop mode (default) for at least 30 minutes. - 5) Run the APT software. - 6) In the Settings panel, ensure that the Notch Filter 1 and Notch Filter 2 are ticked as "Enabled" see Section 5.2.2. - 7) Set the notch filter central frequency as explained in Section 5.2.2. - 8) Set the PID parameters as explained in Section 5.2.2. - 9) Switch to closed loop mode. - 10) The stability of position display should be better than \pm 0.02 μ m with a stable worksurface.
-While monitoring the position display on the APT GUI, reduce P and I parameters one at a time, by 10% steps to optimise display jittering. - 11)To ensure the settling time is optimised, increase P, I and D with 10% increments until position display indicates a large ringing effect, in the range of microns.
-Consider this point as threshold for stability. - 12) Reduce the threshold values by 10% to 20%, to ensure a safe margin and a fast response is guaranteed. - 13) In case of a high level ringing, e.g. amplitude in order of 10s of microns (especially if it is audible), switch to Open Loop mode, set parameters as explained above, then switch back to Closed Loop.
+- 1) Fit the PGM1S into the application see Section 3. - 2) Switch on the controller and leave to warm up for at least 30 minutes. - 3) Run APT and switch to Open Loop mode. - 4) In the Settings panel, ensure that the Notch Filter 1, Notch Filter 2 and Derivative LP Cut OFF are all ticked as "Enabled" see Section 5.2.2. - 5) Set the notch filter central frequency as explained in Section 5.2.2. - 6) Set the PID parameters as explained in Section 5.2.2. - 7) Switch to closed loop mode. - The stability of position display should be better than ± 0.005 mRad with a stable microscope system.
+While monitoring the position display on the APT GUI, reduce P, I and D parameters one at a time, by 10% steps to optimise display jittering. - 9) To ensure the settling time is optimised, increase P, I and D with 10% increments until position display indicates a large ringing effect, in the range of microns.
+Consider this point as threshold for stability. - 10) Reduce the threshold values by 10% to 20%, to ensure a safe margin and a fast response is guaranteed. - 11) In case of a high level ringing, e.g. amplitude in order of 10s of microns (especially if it is audible), switch to Open Loop mode, set parameters as explained above, then switch back to Closed Loop.
 In such situations, it is advisable to have starting P, I and D parameter values well below the last set of values that caused ringing.